Tim Gosling

 Timothy Job Gosling (born 23 August 1966) is a British furniture designer based in London.
-The Sunday Times has described him as "designer to the rich and famous".
+The Sunday Times has described him as a "designer to the rich and famous".

-Background
+Early life and education

 Gosling was born in Kingston, Jamaica in 1966.
 His father was scientist Raymond Gosling.
 Gosling studied Theatre Design at Central St Martins School of Art and Design, London graduating in 1987 then designed theatre designs for John Napier and Sir Cameron Mackintosh.
-He started his career designing furniture in 1990 with Viscount Linley, the son of Princess Margaret, becoming Senior Design Director in 1993.
+He started his career designing furniture in 1990 with David Linley, the son of Princess Margaret, becoming Senior Design Director in 1993.

-Gosling Ltd
+Career

-In 2005, Gosling formed Gosling Ltd, designing bespoke Furniture and combining traditional materials, craftsmanship with technology and contemporary interpretations of historical designs.
+In 2005, Gosling founded Gosling Ltd, designing bespoke furniture and combining traditional materials, craftsmanship with technology and contemporary interpretations of historical designs.